KarMiles/hotel-maintenance/README.md

 - [Stack Overflow](https://stackoverflow.com/) - inspiration for building code and fixing bugs.
 - [Kite](https://www.kite.com/) - inspiration for building code and fixing bugs.
 - [Geeks for Geeks](https://www.geeksforgeeks.org/) - inspiration for building code and fixing bugs.

+### Acknowledgements

+- To my mentor Mo Shami for inspiration and guidance in realizing this project.
+- To the Code Institute Tutors for help in my learning process and providing direction for solving coding problems.